hemantksingh/messup-learn/Data Science and ML/Introduction.md

 # Machine Learning

-Traditional programming is about defining the steps to achieve an outcome.
-Machine learning defines the outcome in the data & letting your algorithm learn the steps to get there.
+There are two ways of programming computer systems.
+The traditional way is by defining the steps to achieve an outcome e.g. providing a recipie to the computer to perform a task.
+The other way is by providing the computer lots and lots of data and the computer learns to classify this data by ingesting this data.
+This method didn't catch on until recently because there wasn't enough data.
+But with the advent of the smart phones, social media we now collect lots and lots of data.

-Given a dataset, ML is used to make sense of the data by finding patterns in the data.
+Given a dataset, machine learning is used to make sense of  data by finding patterns in the data.
 Patterns could be found by a human just looking at the data if the dataset is small or by using an **algorithm** e.g. linear regression `y = mx + b` to fit points to a line.
 The values of `m` and `b` are derived mathematically using an algorithm to best fit the line, thus giving you a **model** like `y = 10x + 4` that can recognize patterns.
 Applications can then supply new data to the model to see if the new data matches this known pattern based on the value of `m` and `b`.

+Algorithms are designed to be efficient.
+Being fully efficient, always doing what you are told, always doing what you are programmed to do is not always the most human thing to do.
+Sometimes its disobeying, sometimes its saying "No I'm not gonna do this".
+If you automate everything and the algorithms do what they are supposed to do, sometimes it can lead to very inhumane things.

 ## Machine learning and data science